IQSS/dataverse/doc/Sphinx/source/User/dataverse-management.rst

     * **Description**: Provide a description of this dataverse (max.
 1000 characters).
 This will display on the home page of your dataverse and in the search result list.
     * **Choose the sets of Metadata Elements for datasets in this dataverse**: by default the metadata elements will be from the host dataverse that this new dataverse is created in.
 Dataverse offers metadata standards for multiple domains.
 To learn more about the metadata standards in Dataverse please check out the appendix (insert link here)
     * **Select facets for this dataverse**: by default the facets that will appear on your dataverse landing page will be from the host dataverse that this new dataverse was created in.
 The facets are simply metadata fields that can be used to help others easily find dataverses and datasets within this dataverse.
 You can select as many facets as you would like.
+#.
+Selected metadata elements are also used to pick which metadata fields you would like to use for creating templates for your datasets.
+Metadata fields can be hidden, or selected as required or optional.
+Once you have selected all the fields you would like to use, you can create your template(s) after you finish creating your dataverse.
-3. Click "Create Dataverse" button and you're done!
+#..
+Click "Create Dataverse" button and you're done!

 \*Required fields are denoted by a red asterisk.